 The John Addison Concert Hall, named after the Addison family of the Harmony Hall Mansion, is a European-style concert hall.
 The hall seats 209 patrons and is equipped with a stage-light system and a digital sound system.
 Throughout the past 20 years the hall has hosted music concerts of all styles, from classical to jazz, from swing to doo-wop, and from R&B to funk.
-As a rental hall, The John Addison Concert Hall is the home of the Tantallon Community Players and many other local arts organizations.

 In addition to performing arts programs, Arts/Harmony Hall has five working gallery spaces.

 The Art Gallery, with over 200 linear feet of wall space, is the main focal point of all five spaces.
 This gallery was specifically designed as a fine art exhibit space and allows for a variety of sizes and media to be exhibited successfully.
 It is equipped with track lighting and a separate climate control system as well as covered pedestals for 3 dimensional work.